We extend warm greetings to those who are new to the Guild, and gratitude

 Shakespeare: His World, His Work, His Influence, a 3-volume reference

-A few years later he wrote illuminating forewords to Everyman Shakespeare
+A few years later Sir John kindly provided illuminating forewords to the editor's Everyman Shakespeare

 The Tempest.
 And in 1994

-he graciously agreed to permit the Shakespeare Guild to establish a new
+he graciously permitted the Shakespeare Guild to establish a new

 Award in his name.

-For all they did to ensure the success of this Poets' Corner commemoration, which was completely underwritten by the Guild, we're
+For all they did to ensure the success of the Abbey's Poets' Corner commemoration of Sir John, which was underwritten by the Guild and its generous contributors, we're

 deeply indebted to The